FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/.github/ISSUE_TEMPLATE/work-item-issue.md

 Your input ...

 ## 2. **Problem Statement** *
-Describe the problem, issue, or opportunity that this work item addresses.
+Describe the problem, issue, use case, or opportunity that this work item addresses.
 - **What is the problem?**: Explain the context and why it needs resolution.
 - **Impact**: Describe how the problem affects users, systems, or the project.